jayfoss/ASLAN/README.md

 The delimiter prefix acts as a namespace to ensure external data also using ASLAN within a stream is ignored by the parser.

+Prefixes MUST only contain alphanumeric characters but to maximize readability and minimize LLM generation mistakes, it is RECOMMENDED to use only lower case characters and numbers.

 ### 2. The root
 All ASLAN content is a child or subchild of the root.
 Strings with no delimiters are valid ASLAN and considered the only child of the root.